Coalitions and Partnerships

 Heaven on Earth

-FOUR PAWS and Heaven on Earth in LA join forces to rehome rescued cats from the Vietnam.
+FOUR PAWS and Heaven on Earth in California join forces to rehome rescued cats from the Vietnam.
 As a part of our Fight For Cats and Escape The Trade initiatives, for the very first time, we are bringing cat meat trade survivors to the US to find their forever homes.

 Founded in 2000, Heaven on Earth is a 501(c)(3) nonprofit organization that has saved the lives of thousands of cats in Los Angeles by rescuing them from overcrowded shelters and directly from the streets.
 They adopt cats into new loving homes at their adoption center, Perry’s Place, named for Seth and Rachael MacFarlane’s mother, Perry, at local pet stores and through their foster care program.
 Their professional veterinary team provides high-quality on-site care to cats who are sick, injured, or in need of specialized treatment.
 In addition, they run the Heaven on Earth Veterinary Clinic and perform high-quality, low-cost spay/neuter services for owned and unowned dogs and cats and hold vaccine and wellness clinics for the public.
-Heaven on Earth is proud to partner with FOUR PAWS in an international effort to adopt cats saved from slaughterhouses in Southeast Asia into new loving homes and raise awareness to help bring an end to the killing of cats for their meat in the region.

 The Barking Lot